kunkunsh/kunkun-docs/src/content/docs/guides/get-started.md

 ### Ready to Build?

-Head over to the [documentation](/extensions/write-extension/) or reach out to me on Discord.
-Once you've crafted your masterpiece, submit a Pull Request (PR) to the [**KunkunExtensions**](https://github.com/kunkunsh/kunkunExtensions) repository.
+Head over to the [Write Extension](/guides/extensions/write-extension/) or reach out to me on Discord.